markdoc/docs/pages/docs/syntax.md

 {% /example %}

+## Annotations

-Because the HTML-like syntax doesn't work with nodes, we offer another option: write the attributes after the tag or node you're passing them to, in a separate set of `{%` and `%}`.
+Because the HTML-like syntax doesn't work with nodes, we offer another option, called _annotations_: write the attributes after the tag or node you're passing them to, in a separate set of `{%` and `%}`.

 {% example %}